aistats/aistats2025/code-of-conduct.md

 ## Reporting

-If you have concerns related to your participation or interaction at an AISTATS activity, observe someone else’s difficulties, or have any other concerns you wish to share, you can make a report via email (TBA).
+If you have concerns related to your participation or interaction at an AISTATS activity, observe someone else’s difficulties, or have any other concerns you wish to share, you can make a report{%if site.author.email%} via [{{ site.author.email }}](mailto:{{ site.author.email }}){%endif%}.

 There is no deadline by which to make a report.